 In Summary: Take Care!
 Unless you die within 5 – 10 years of taking out the policy this is unlikely to be the best product for you.
 If you are on the pension or your expenses increase, there is a very high probability that you will have to cancel the policy before you die because you’ll be unable to afford the premiums.
 If you are on a higher income and can afford the premiums there’s almost certainly a better product out there.

 If you already have funeral insurance

-The Insurance Law Service would be happy to talk to you about getting your premiums back.
-Our number is 1300 663 464.
+Our Insurance Law Service can talk to you about getting your premiums back on 1300 663 464.
 We are a free service.
-You can lodge a dispute with the Financial Ombudsman Service.
+You can lodge a dispute with the Australian Financial Complaints Authority (AFCA).